webiny/commodo/packages/hooks/README.md

 # @commodo/hooks
 Hooks are points in code on which you can hook on to and execute one or more callbacks.

 This is where the `withHooks` higher order function comes in.
-It creates a new function, decorated with methods for defining hooks and registration of callbacks.
+It creates a new function, decorated with methods for defining custom hooks and registration of hook callbacks.

 ## Example
 In the following example, an "emailSent" hook is defined in the `sendEmail` method.
 Note that the `await` keyword is prepended, since registered hook callbacks can contain async code.
 But this is not a requirement - in some use cases making a call without the `await` keyword can also suffice.